JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I knew I wasn’t at the top of the list, so I wasn’t going to be the first to play.
 But I checked the list and there wasn’t more than one or two other people signed up after me so it was a small group of competitors at best.

 I watched as the other kids played.
 They did well, but nowhere near my score.
-Then one kid started playing and easilly blew my score away.
+Then one kid started playing and easily blew my score away.
 I was worried, but tried to be calm about this.

 Soon it was my turn.
-I did pretty well despite my palms being incredibly sweaty from being nervouse and my hands shaking a bit from the stress of being the center of attention.
+I did pretty well despite my palms being incredibly sweaty from being nervous and my hands shaking a bit from the stress of being the center of attention.

 But the digital dust settled my score was high, but not high enough.
 It was lower than my practice score and lower than that of the other kids, but it was still a pretty high score.